aws-samples/amazon-bedrock-agents-cancer-biomarker-discovery/README.md

 Multi-Agents Update:
 -  A Jupyter notebook located in this repository has been developed to walk users through creating these agents
 -  Users deploy AWS CloudFormation infrastructure to their AWS account as before
-- This agent deployment notebook is meant to be run in a SageMaker Notebook environment
+- This agent deployment notebook is meant to be run in a SageMaker Studio environment
 -  Users follow the instructions within the notebook step-by-step to interactively create agents

 Now follow the step-by-step instructions below to deploy these Bedrock Agents